Table of Contents

 - Defect Categorization: Once a defect has been identified, it should be categorized based on its severity and impact.
 This can be done using a variety of techniques, which we’ll discuss in more detail later in this article.

-- Defect Prioritization:Â After a defect has been categorized, it should be prioritized based on its severity and impact.
+- Defect Prioritization: After a defect has been categorized, it should be prioritized based on its severity and impact.
 This helps ensure that the most critical issues are addressed first.

-- Defect Root Cause Analysis:Â Once a defect has been prioritized, it’s important to determine the root cause of the issue.
-This can involve reviewing code, analysing logs, or other techniques.
+- Defect Root Cause Analysis: Once a defect has been prioritized, it’s important to determine its root cause.
+This can involve reviewing code, analyzing logs, or using other techniques.

 - Defect Resolution and Closure: Once the root cause of a defect has been identified, it can be resolved and closed in the defect tracking system.